n3m3sis42/policy-genius/README.md

 I thought about passing a function for each discount to apply instead of using hard coded methods in the Policy model, but

 Considered storing conditions on policy type or in a separate model.
 Also considered not saving them to the instance -- explain why I did it this way?
 Hm maybe actually store only the IDs and put them in the policy type and then look them up?
 More like a db this way?
 Idk

+Ideally, select box for conditions wouldn't have hardcoded values, but I did this in the interest of time and the ability to provide a somewhat styled user interface